 Appropriately Uses Anti-Anxiety Medication

-This datapoint indicates the percent of long-term patients who were administered antianxiety drugs.
-These drugs are generally used to treat residents experiencing anxiety or depression.
+This metric tells you the percent of long-term stay residents which are prescribed antianxiety drugs.
+These medications are given to patients suffering from anxiety or depression.

 Managing Depression Among Residents